froala/vue-froala-wysiwyg/README.md

 </script>
 ```

-If you need to include the additional plugins, then include the respective `js` and `css` files in the file `main.js`.
+If you need to include additional plugins, then include the respective `js` and `css` files in the file `main.js`.

 ```javascript
 require('froala-editor/js/third_party/font_awesome.min.js');